Lombiq/Orchard-Training-Demo-Module/Readme.md

 If you prefer tutorial videos more then check out the [Dojo Course 3, the complete Orchard Core tutorial series](https://orcharddojo.net/orchard-training/dojo-course-3-the-full-orchard-core-tutorial).

-**If you are interested in training materials and personalized Orchard training please visit [Orchard Dojo](https://orcharddojo.net/).**
+**If you are interested in training resources and personalized Orchard training please visit [Orchard Dojo](https://orcharddojo.net/).**

 ## Prerequisites